hallpaz/3dsystems20/docs/assignment2.md

 ##### Loading mesh data

 The [tutorial] shows how to load an obj file into memory with material data to render a textured surface.
 Our first approach was to try to write the computed the geometry of the mesh to an obj file with texture information.
-Howein a procedural way, so we had to learn how to do it reading the code.
+However, we discovered that the library does not support saving a mesh with texture coordinates yet and [it does not intent to add this feature soon](https://github.com/facebookresearch/pytorch3d/issues/151).
+To solvelearn how to do it reading the code.

 As this library is still very new, we had to deal